 A deductible is typically applied to all services and must be paid by you before your plan coverage starts to pay.
 Most plans don’t require a deductible for preventive and diagnostic services.

 In most cases, you will be expected to pay a percentage of the dentist’s charges or allowed benefit amount.
 This is called coinsurance.
 For example, your plan may pay 80% and you pay the remaining 20% owed to your dentist.

 This is the maximum dollar amount a plan will pay during the course of the plan year.
 You pay anything over that dollar amount.
 For example, if your annual maximum is $1,500 and your dental expenses top $3,500, you are responsible for that additional $2,000.
 If the annual maximum of your plan is too low to meet your specific needs, you may want to ask the plan how you can get a higher annual maximum.

 Also, if your plan covers braces, there is usually a separate lifetime maximum limit.

-Your dental plan may not cover conditions you had before enrolling even through treatment may still be necessary.
+Your dental insurance may not cover conditions you had before enrolling even through treatment may still be necessary.
 You would be responsible for paying these costs.
 For example, benefits may not be paid for replacing a tooth that was missing before the effective date of coverage.